tednaleid/intro-to-elixir/src/index.md

 !SLIDE shout quieter
 # What is Erlang/BEAM?

-## Created by Ericsson in 1986 to support distributed, fault-tolerant, always-up systems
+## Language + VM, Created by Ericsson in 1986 to support distributed, fault-tolerant, always-up systems

 !SLIDE shout
 # How does Elixir satisfy 5 criteria?